Asia is Experiencing a Slump

 - 63% want a mobile platform

-In summary, there is no separation between millennials and technology, they come as a set.
-This makes it inevitable for firms to implement digital services into their offerings if they want to serve the investors of the future.
+In summary, there is no separation between millennials and technology; they come as a set.
+This makes it inevitable for firms to implement digital services into their offerings to serve future investors.
 Not only that, but millennials are keen learners, always on the lookout for new knowledge.
-It is no wonder that they are more financially prudent as compared to previous generations and making them the ideal clients for Robo-advisors.
+It is no wonder that they are more financially prudent than previous generations and make them the ideal clients for Robo-advisors.

 Digitize Operations to Enhance Productivity and Optimize Costs